Best Egg vs. Upstart Personal Loans (2026): Which Is Better for Your Needs?

 Both lenders require you to reside in the U.S., be of legal age and have a Social Security number, an email address and a bank account.

-Application & Funding Experience
+Application and Funding Experience

 Best Egg and Upstart offer similar application experiences.
 They both allow prospective borrowers to check rates with only a soft credit pull and apply fully online.